 Vladimir Yugay

-I am a PhD candidate in Computer Vision Group at the University of Amsterdam under the supervision of Martin R. Oswald.
+I am a PhD candidate in Computer Vision Group at the University of Amsterdam under the supervision of Martin R. Oswald and Theo Gevers.
 My research interests lie in 3D computer vision, particularly 3D scene representation and SLAM.
-Before, I earned my master’s degree in data engineering and analytics from Technical University of Munich during which I was part of the research group from Laura Leal-Taixé.
-There, I was working on multiple object tracking in 3D.
+Before, I earned my master’s degree in data engineering and analytics from the Technical University of Munich during which I was part of the research group from Laura Leal-Taixé.
+There, I was working on multiple object tracking.

-During my master studies I also worked on 3D human body modelling as part of Kaia Health.
-There we achieved great results in helping people with chronic backpain by means of AI and computer vision.
+During my master’s studies, I also worked on 3D human body modelling as part of Kaia Health.
+We achieved great results in helping people with chronic back pain using AI and computer vision.

 Generally, I'm interested in 3D reconstruction of changing, dynamic environments.
-Currently, I am focused on making neural SLAM more efficient and working in the wild.
+Currently, I am focused on extending SLAM capabilities by employing large models.

 Publications